Display directory sizes/usage.

-Options for DIRUSE may be specified with either -option or /option
+Options for DIRUSE can be specified with either -option or /option

-This utility does still work under Windows 7/2008 R2/2012, although (like all Resource Kit tools) it is unsupported.
+This utility does still work under Windows 10, although, like all Resource Kit tools, it is unsupported.

 “Work is achieved by those employees who have not yet reached their level of incompetence” ~ Laurence J. Peter (The Peter Principle)

 DIR - Display a list of files and folders.

 DirQuota - Create and manage quotas (File Server Resource Manager).

 FREEDISK - Check free disk space.

 Equivalent PowerShell: DirUse Script to list directory sizes.

 Equivalent bash command (Linux): quotacheck - Scan a file system for disk usage.